TheFrostlixen/cs480Fredrickson/PA4/README.md

-CS 480 - PA3 - 09/16/2015
+CS 480 - PA4 - 09/23/2015
 ===
 This assignment achieves 5 primary goals.

-1. Implements a smaller 'moon' cube that orbits its parent 'planet' cube.
+1. Implementation of a model loader (located in Model class) that dynamically allocates vertices for the model.

-2. Encapsulation of models and relevant functions to a separate class (handles all model calculations).
+2. Encapsulation of models and relevant functions to a separate class (handles all model functions).

-3. Key-press event callbacks for both standard and special key presses.

-4. Addresses and fixes the infamous segfault on exit issue encountered previously.

-5. Updating text denoting planet spin direction.
+3. Inclusion of a custom OBJ file of a board with walls.

+4. [Extra Credit]: TBD

 ##Extra Credit
-- Added text to denote direction of planet spin to render function.
-This updates as the spin direction is changed.

->NOTE: Used the fixed function pipeline to draw text.
-This implementation was far less complicated than alternatives.
+TBD

 ##Issues Encountered
-- Segfault on exit: Program would segfault on exit from  menu.
-This issue was due to the vanilla GLUT framework lacking a way to gracefully exit from the main loop.
-FreeGLUT addressed this issue with the glutLeaveMainLoop() call.
-From now on, FreeGLUT will be used instead of vanilla GLUT.

-- Arrow key input: GLUT requires a special handler for certain key presses (callback defined through glutSpecialFunc(); ).
-This handler requires a different callback from the normal keyboard function; therefore, there are two functions that handle different types of key presses (keyboard and arrowkeys).

-- Declaring the translation and rotation angles in their respective functions caused strange spin behaviors.
-Moved both variables to be members of the Model class.
+N/A

 ##Libraries
 - GLM (OpenGL Mathematics)